bugzilla/bugzilla/docs/en/rst/administering/users.rst

   checkboxes will appear here to allow you to add users to, or remove them from, these groups.
 The first checkbox gives the user the ability to add and remove other users as members of this group.
-The second checkbox adds the user himself as a member of the group.
+The second checkbox adds the user themselves as a member of the group.

 - *canconfirm*: